The Women of Amphissa: Description

 The painting shows the maeneds upon waking, lying on the ground, with their hair disheveled and barefoot.
 Some are still asleep while others stretch nonchalantly.
 The ground is strewn with their clothes, animal skins and tambourines.
-Their lascivious postures underline the night of debauchery they have just spent.
+Their sleepy and unkempt postures underline the night of debauchery they have just spent.

 The attitude of the maeneds contrasts sharply with the women who have come for their shopping, who appear stiff, frozen and recall, by their gravity, the ancient Greek statues.
 The viewers can read on the faces of the many women discovering this scene of debauchery a myriad of different reactions.
-While some seem surprised by the presence of these women, others expose their disdain, even their contempt.
+While some seem surprised by the presence of these women, others express their concern and interest.
 A few display curiosity, astonishment and even envy.

 In the square where the scene takes place, the market is already set up with the many products it offers: oils, honey, eggs, meat, fish, among others Alma-Tadema offers the viewer the meeting of two exclusively female groups.
 Only one man appears in the painting: a merchant located in the shadows of his stall, at the left.